msabramo/kallithea/README.rst

    Please try to read the documentation before posting any issues, especially the **troubleshooting section**

-- Join the `Google group <http://groups.google.com/group/rhodecode>`_ and ask any questions.

 - Open an issue at `issue tracker <https://bitbucket.org/conservancy/kallithea/issues>`_

-- Join #rhodecode on FreeNode (irc.freenode.net)
+- Join #kallithea on FreeNode (irc.freenode.net)
-  or use http://webchat.freenode.net/?channels=rhodecode for web access to irc.
+  or use http://webchat.freenode.net/?channels=kallithea for web access to irc.

-- You can also follow me on twitter **@marcinkuzminski** where i often post some news about RhodeCode
+You can follow this project on Twitter, **@KallitheaSCM**.

 Online documentation